 Purpose

 So, why was the book of James written?
 To begin with, it was written to encourage Christians after the persecution that began with the stoning of Stephen in Acts 7–8.
 We can see this in the opening verses.
-“Count it pure joy when you encounter trials of various kinds,” it says in verse 2.
+“Count it all joy, my brothers, when you meet trials of various kinds,” it says in verse 2.
 The book, however, clearly intends not only to encourage but also to exhort young Christians to pursue wisdom.
 The author suggests that an essential element, and even a primary means, of persevering in the Christian life is wise living.

 Twice, in verse 1:5 and verses 3:13–18, the author exhorts his readers to ask for and to demonstrate wisdom.
 The book teems with example after example of what a life of wisdom entails.
 But ultimately, such wisdom is summed up in a manner very consistent with what we see in the Old Testament.
 The book of Proverbs, if you recall, declares, “The fear of the Lord is the beginning of wisdom.”
 The book of James, at its climax in chapter 4 verses 4-10, in characteristically blunt yet pastoral language, puts it like this:

-4 You adulterous people, don’t you know that friendship with the world is hatred toward God?
-Anyone who chooses to be a friend of the world becomes an enemy of God.
-5 Or do you think Scripture says without reason that the spirit he caused to live in us envies intensely?
-6 But he gives us more grace.
-That is why Scripture says: “God opposes the proud but gives grace to the humble.”
-7 Submit yourselves, then, to God.
+4 You adulterous people!
+Do you not know that friendship with the world is enmity with God?
+Therefore whoever wishes to be a friend of the world makes himself an enemy of God.
+5 Or do you suppose it is to no purpose that the Scripture says, ‘He yearns jealously over the spirit that he has made to dwell in us’?
+6 But he gives more grace.
+Therefore it says, ‘God opposes the proud, but gives grace to the humble.’
+7 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
-8 Come near to God and he will come near to you.
-Wash your hands, you sinners, and purify your hearts, you double-minded.
-9 Grieve, mourn and wail.
-Change your laughter to mourning and your joy to gloom.
-10 Humble yourselves before the Lord, and he will lift you up.
+8 Draw near to God, and he will draw near you.
+Cleanse your hands, you sinners, and purify your hearts, you double-minded.
+9 Be wretched and mourn and weep.
+Let your laughter be turned to mourning and your joy to gloom.
+10 Humble yourselves before the Lord, and he will exalt you.

 As these verses demonstrate, wisdom in the New Testament, as in the Old, is ultimately an issue of repentance and faith, of turning away from the world and turning to God, through Christ, in humble devotion and faith.
 James wrote his letter precisely so that Christians would know how to apply the Gospel to their lives in a variety of situations, so that they might indeed live wisely and in the fear of the Lord.

 Authorship & Date

 The Book of James takes its title from James, Jesus’ half brother and the man whom most scholars credit with authoring the book.
+The authority which comes through in the inordinate amount of imperative verbs in the letter matches the authority of James that we see in his speech to the council of elders in Jerusalem in Acts 15:13-21.
 James, who was also a key leader in the early church in Jerusalem, was martyred in 62 AD, which means he wrote his eponymous letter before then, perhaps even as early as 45 AD, several years before the Jerusalem Council.
 The general idea is that if he had written his letter after he met the apostle Paul at the Jerusalem Council, the letter would have more clearly dealt with the way Paul taught about justification.
 So it must have been written prior to the Council, which was sometime around 48 AD.
 If this is correct, it would make the book of James the oldest book in the New Testament.

 Context & Emphasis